 “Lying close to each other naked can be all it takes to help your body experience similar hormonal responses to those you feel during sex – not an orgasm, but feelings of sensual pleasure,” says Dr Ian Kerner, author of She Comes First.
 Importantly, this provides a manner of physical bonding when penetrative sex isn’t an option too.

-Find out about men, ageing and sex: how it changes
+Men, ageing and sex: how it changes

 Open your mouth